-Ensure that you are familiar with using VERITAS or Symantec Volume Manager with the Dynamic Multi-Pathing (DMP) feature on Sun SPARC hosts.
+Ensure that you are familiar with using the VERITAS Dynamic Multipathing (DMP) feature on Sun hosts.

-VERITAS or Symantec Volume Manager with DMP automatically selects the next available I/O path for I/O requests dynamically without action from the administrator.
-The Volume Manager with DMP is also informed of when you repair or restore a connection and when you add or remove devices after the system has been fully booted (provided that the operating system recognizes the devices correctly).
+The VERITAS Dynamic Multipathing (DMP) feature on Sun hosts automatically selects the next available I/O path for I/O requests dynamically without action from the administrator.
+DMP is also informed when you repair or restore a connection and when you add or remove devices after the system has been fully booted, provided that the operating system recognizes the devices correctly.